Transport in Bolivia: Light Rail

-Bolivia's first light rail network is under construction in Cochabamba, and is due to open in 2020.
+The first light rail network in Bolivia, the Mi Tren in Cochabamba, began construction in 2017 and was initially intended to be completed by 2020.
+However, it was delayed in 2019 and came online in 2022.

 Cable Car

 Bolivia is home to Mi Teleférico, the world's first urban transit network to use cable cars as the primary mode of transportation.
 This system services the twin cities of El Alto and La Paz, and increased physical and social mobility within Bolivia.

 Roadways

 Bolivia as of 2004 has 62,479 km of road distance, of which 3,749 km (including 27 km of expressways) is paved and 58,730 km is unpaved.

 Road construction in Bolivia is difficult due to its geography and lack of resources to completely develop an advanced road network.
 However, it maintains a small network of 4-lane freeways which are the following: